Skip to main content

 change into a dry desert once you get into and cross the mountain range.

-here during the dry winter of 2021.
-We will try to time our next visit during
+We visit here during the dry winter of 2021.
+We will try to time our next visit during the spring, when wildflower blooms.

-other visitors, interesting geological thing to see.
 Out of the main roads, far

 away destination but I recommend visiting here.